 20 stitches x 23 rows in pattern = 4″

 CC = contrasting colour

-Ch 1 at beginning of row does not count as stitch
+- Ch 1 at the beginning of the row does not count as a stitch

 Ch 34 with MC (main colour)

 Row 1: SC in the second chain from hook and across the row (total 33).
 Ch 1 and turn.